Spacetime symmetry-enriched SymTFT: from LSM anomalies to modulated symmetries and beyond: SymTFT enriched by lattice translation

 \subsubsection{Quantum code perspective}

-The corresponding SymTFT can be constructed by first extending the modulated symmetry to ${2+1}$D, identifying the associated ${2+1}$D trivial SPT phase,\footnote{In this context, the trivial SPT phase refers to the SPT phase whose fixed-point state is a product state.} and then gauging the modulated symmetry.
+The corresponding SymTFT can be constructed by first extending the modulated symmetry to ${2+1}$D, identifying the associated ${2+1}$D trivial SPT phase,\footnote{In this context, the trivial SPT phase refers to the SPT phase whose fixed-point state is a product state.
+The corresponding SymTFT is constructed from the trivial SPT because the modulated symmetry operators~\eqref{genModSym} are onsite and, thus, anomaly-free.
+Indeed, the symmetries they generate can be gauged~\cite{PDL240612962}.
+However, modulated symmetries can have anomalies, in which case the SPT would be non-trivial. } and then gauging the modulated symmetry.
 For modulated symmetries~\eqref{genModSym} in ${1+1}$D whose bond algebra is~\eqref{B{F}modSym}, gauging (without discrete torsion) the entire modulated symmetry induces the gauging map~\cite{PDL240612962}

 This can be implemented using the Gauss operator ${G_j = X_j \prod_{l} (X_{l, l+1})^{D_{jl}^\mathsf{T}}}$, where $X_{l, l+1}$ act on newly introduced $\Z_N$ qudits on the links.
 This leads to the dual bond algebra